NOTE: Analysis is mixed in with the relation of

 The viewer had been aware, due the previous scene, that Bill knew Phyllis was having an affair with George, the lawyer, and "maybe somebody else, too".
 The viewer would have wondered who that was.
 Now we know who, with the manner in which Phyllis smiled upon realizing it was C in her living room.
 She may not have been expecting him but upon recognizing him she was comfortable with him.
 Welcoming of him.
 Glad in the surprise of his being there.
 The viewer is then informed that C is framing the lawyer for the murder, as he shoots Phyllis with the gun.

 We know these things.
 And now, if the viewer had believed Beulla's place was in Twin Peaks, they likely realize, or must assume that Buella's was instead near Buckhorn, South Dakota.
 If the viewer reasons that Mr. C killed Phyllis and Ruth, and that Bill Hastings has been framed, just as George is now being framed, then the question is why the effort put into framing Bill and George?
 Why is Mr. C in South Dakota doing this?

 Three women are now dead and one man.
 In Buckhorn, the two women murdered had been having affairs with married men.
 Bill and George had both been having affairs as well, but they are not killed.
 Instead, they are framed and if the truth of the framing is not discovered they will spend the rest of their lives in prison, incarcerated for crimes they can't prove they didn't commit.
 We will not debate which is worse--to die immediately as these women have, or to endure the agony of rotting away behind bars, innocent of murder, but guilty of having had an affair with the murdered.

 The viewer must question why C told Phyllis that "you follow human nature perfectly".
 As he told her that "she did good", we may assume that Phyllis knew that Bill was to be framed for the murder of Ruth and had playacted surprise.
 For all that we know, Phyllis may have hidden the flesh in Bill's car.
-Or she had been at least aware Mr. C had hidden it there.
+More likely, she had been aware Mr. C had hidden it there.
 We already had reason to wonder what she knew by reason of the way she watched the officers as they searched Bill's car.

 We know, in the original series, that Windom Earle (who I thought was a bore), a former partner of Agent Cooper's, had gone ruthlessly mad, been institutionalized, and escaped.
-It was the saga of Windom, he showing up in Twin Peaks to exact vengeance on Cooper, who'd had an affair with his wife, Caroline.
+It was the saga of Windom, he showing up in Twin Peaks to exact vengeance on Cooper, who'd had an affair with Windom's wife, Caroline.
 Windom had killed Caroline and attempted to kill Cooper, his institutionalization following this.
 In Twin Peaks he arranged it so that Cooper must enter the Red Room physically in order to rescue his girlfriend, Annie, Windom having kidnapped her there.
 At one point, in the Red Room, Dale had seen himself lying on the ground, bleeding from the gut, a dead woman lying beside him.
 Astonished, believing it was Caroline, he had called out her name.
-Annie had raised herself up instead then appeared to him again and said that she had seen the face of the man who murdered her, and it was her husband.
+Annie had raised herself up instead.
+She said that she had seen the face of the man who murdered her, and it was her husband.
 Yet Annie was unmarried.
 When Cooper called her Annie, Caroline appeared instead, to be replaced again with Annie who said she was alive, then switch to a screaming Laura who is replaced with Windom Earle.
 Who was who?
 Maddy, Laura's dead cousin (also killed by Leland) had earlier appeared and told Cooper to beware her "cousin".
 Windom told Cooper that if he gave him his soul then he would let Annie live, and Cooper accepted the contract.
 At this point, BOB had unexpectedly intervened and said that Windom was wrong, he couldn't ask for Cooper's soul, and that he would now take Windom's soul.
 He told Cooper to go.
 BOB took Windom's soul and Cooper ran off.
 Cooper's doppelganger then made his appearance, rushing up to stand beside BOB and the empty vessel of Earle.
 BOB and he laughed maniacally.
 The doppelganger pursued Cooper and caught him, thus leaving the Red Room in place of Cooper.
 But he didn't exit alone, he took BOB along with him.